Pretzel Mania Denver 2024

 To staff at this competition, you must complete this application

 Staff will be given a (busy) schedule to follow throughout the competition.
-Staff for this competition will be limited to approximately 35 applicants, and decisions will be communicated once registration closes.
+Staff for this competition will be limited to approximately 35 applicants (depending on the registration numbers), and decisions will be communicated once registration closes.

 Your $60 registration fee will be refunded if your application is accepted, but you must register and pay for the competition to be eligible for the refund.
 Anyone who does not register for the competition will not be able to compete.